 Let’s Celebrate!
 13 Peninsula Birthday Spots

-Grins ‘n’ Giggles party space was designed with specialized indoor and outdoor play structures to accommodate children of all abilities and accessible for those with special needs and disabilities.
+Grins ‘n’ Giggles party space was designed with specialized indoor and outdoor play structures to accommodate children of all abilities and accessible for those with developmental disabilities and disabilities.
 Best of all, it’s available year-round, rain or shine.

-The First Inclusive Party Place for Kids with Special Needs is Here!
+The First Inclusive Party Place for Kids with Developmental Disabilities is Here!